This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 The Bible relates the unfaithful human as a “wild olive tree” and the Church to tame olive tree.
-When the wild olive branch, grafted to tame olive tree acquire the attributes of the tame tree, so the human becomes ” tame olive tree” when being part of the Church (Romans 11: 16-24).
+When the wild olive branch grafted to a tame olive tree acquires the attributes of the tame tree, the human becomes a ” tame olive tree” when being part of the Church (Romans 11: 16-24).

 “For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who are natural branches, be grafted into their own olive tree?”— (Romans 11:24)